yelunl/HCD/README.md

 So i have added an option to scroll and deleted and reinstalled the driver in hopes this might solve the problem with selecting.
 On top of it, after the feedback session i also added sound as additional feedback after each click.
 Also added buttons to make text on the screen bigger and smaller, i already made the overall font-size bigger before but maybe she would like a way to customize it herself.
 The feedback when someone hovers over the text i changed it a bit.
 When you hover over the text it gives a border, when clicking on a word it fills the background of that word.
 This might give a better indication if a word has been selected or not.
 This will be tested.

 ### The test
 The test went very well.
 Selecting text went very smooth.
 She was happy with the way it worked.
 She was only a bit confused when asked to find the copy button.
 She couldn't find it.
 She prefers it if the buttons stay at one place so she can find it better.
-The sound as feedback sher liked.
+The sound as feedback she liked.

+To make this prototype even better after the last test i put the copy and paste button underneath the input element without making it disappear or popup at different places.
+When one clicks on the buttons i also gave it a little feedback by changing the text within from 'kopieer' to 'gekopieerd' and 'plakken' and 'geplakt'.
+If there was another test, i would have tried to find out if this feedback would be clear for her or if she needs overall more things from this prototype.

 ## Exclusive design principles
 ### study situation